-The following graph compares Council's proposed rates increases with the quantified limit on rates increases contained in the Financial Strategy in the Long Term Plan 2024-2034.
+The graph above compares Council's proposed rates increases with the quantified limit on rates increases contained in the Financial Strategy in the Long Term Plan 2024-2034.
 The quantified limits are set to enable the achievement of a balanced operating budget by 2028-29 (based on Council's definition of a balanced operating budget) while maintaining debt headroom at reasonable levels.

-2027-28 includes the impact of introducing the new rates funded food and green organics waste service.
+2027-28 includes the impact of the provision for the introduction of a potential new rates funded food and green organics waste service.